VictorMYeste/human-value-detection/README.md

 Both papers are currently available as arXiv preprints:

+- Yeste & Rosso, *Human Values in a Single Sentence: Moral Presence, Hierarchies, and Transformer Ensembles on the Schwartz Continuum*, arXiv:2601.14172
 - Yeste & Rosso, *Do Schwartz Higher-Order Values Help Sentence-Level Human Value Detection?
-When Hard Gating Hurts*, arXiv:2601.14172
+When Hard Gating Hurts*, arXiv:2602.00913
-- Yeste & Rosso, *Human Values in a Single Sentence: Moral Presence, Hierarchies, and Transformer Ensembles on the Schwartz Continuum*, arXiv:-

 If you use this code, models, or results in your research, **please cite at least one of the two papers** (see [Citation](#citation)).